New year's resolutions are for kids and wishful thinkers, or at least according to a recent comment from one of our readers.

-- “Spending less time on social media” is amongst the more difficult-to-keep new year’s resolutions, confirming the thight grip that social media companies – such as
+- “Spending less time on social media” is amongst the more difficult-to-keep new year’s resolutions, confirming the tight grip that social media companies have on our lives.

 Here's the rundown of the top 5 with specific observations for each new year's resolution.

 Failing to improve your diet is in the top 5 of most broken new year's resolutions.
 But when do you officially fail this new year's resolution?
 After having a slice of pizza on a cheat day?